eGFR Calculator

 Questions and Answers

-What does a low estimated glomerular filtration rate mean?
+What does a low estimated glomerular filtration rate (eGFR) signify?

-What formula is used in the eGFR Calculator?
+What specific formula is used in the eGFR Calculator?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.